Huntsville Hospital System

-The Huntsville Hospital Health System, also known as Huntsville Hospital, is a public, not-for-profit hospital organization consisting of several sites and buildings originating in the downtown area of Huntsville, Alabama.
-The Huntsville Hospital Health System has evolved and now owns or works with several other hospitals in Alabama.
-It has around 13,000 employees, 2,000 nurses and 650 physicians.
+The Huntsville Hospital Health System (also known as Huntsville Hospital) is a public, not-for-profit hospital organization consisting of several sites and buildings, originating in the downtown area of Huntsville, Alabama.
+The Huntsville Hospital Health System has evolved and now either owns or works with several other hospitals in Alabama.
+It has around 20,000 employees, 2,000 nurses and 650 physicians.

 The hospital has no official ties to any college or university.
-It is only used for clinical rotations by students from the UAB School of Medicine, their family practice residency program, and local nursing and pharmacy students.
+It is only used for clinical rotations by students from the UAB School of Medicine, their family practice residency program, and local nursing, medical laboratory science, and pharmacy students.